NicBritz/Starcraft-Creations/README.md

 **Logo**

 I have taken care to ensure that the logo is as responsive as possible, keeping the spacing and size looking neat in as many screen sizes as possible.
-I also made sure to use the orange in the logo throughout the website as this is the company's brand color.
+I also made sure to use the orange in the logo throughout the website as this is the company's brand colour.

 **Navigation Bar**